 Provide important documents in multiple languages

-- Translate key documents, such as job applications, company policies, and other HR info into the most common languages in their communities. - It is best not to rely exclusively on translation to support local language learners, in part because some local language learners are not able to read or write their native language.
+- Translate key documents, such as job applications, company policies, and other HR info into the most common languages in their communities. - It is best not to rely exclusively on translation to support local language learners.